 Managing Migraines: Taking Control of Your Triggers

 For many, sleep and migraines are intimately connected.
-Insomnia can trigger migraines, and vice versa.
 Establishing a relaxing bedtime routine, avoiding distractions, and limiting exposure to screens before sleep can improve the quality of rest and reduce migraine frequency.

 Bright lights, including sunlight and blue light from digital devices, can trigger migraines.
 Dimming lights, using photochromatic lenses, and avoiding prolonged screen time can help alleviate symptoms.